-These conversations are critical to both establishing that honest risk-free communication, but also lays the foundation for more facts based assessments.
+These conversations are critical to both establishing that honest risk-free communication but also lays the foundation for more facts-based assessments.

-- Act - now that you've established this transparency and ability to have honest and risk-free conversations about performance, you can gradually add more rigour into the process by adding things like S.M.A.R.T. measures, project milestones, clear accountability (e.g. RACI), timelines, cross-functional linkages.
+- Act - now that you've established this transparency and ability to have honest and risk-free conversations about performance, you can gradually add more rigor into the process by adding things like S.M.A.R.T. measures, project milestones, clear accountability (e.g. RACI), timelines, cross-functional linkages.

-This creates natural teams in which performance transparency and honesty allows everyone in the team to see how we're performing overall and, like with a sports team, allow different lines and shifts to come to the aid of their teammates, even without management’s intervention.
+This creates natural teams in which performance transparency and honesty allow everyone in the team to see how we're performing overall and, like with a sports team, allow different lines and shifts to come to the aid of their teammates, even without management’s intervention.
 We have seen many organizations quickly progress to self-managed work teams once they achieve this skill level.